 A true nematicide containing fluopyram, Velum Prime delivers a new mode of action that makes it well-suited to a range of situations.
 It is unique in offering more than one method of application and an unprecedently low application rate compared with granular alternatives.

 Here are three ways to get the best from this innovative new solution.

 Accurate testing and analysis is the foundation of good PCN control.
 Sampling and testing not only shows if PCN is present, but also what species is present in the soil.
 This information, coupled with that of the resistance/tolerance of the varieties available to grow, is vital for the effective management of PCN.
-The information you request from the laboratory, and what you do with the results will vary depending on what situation the field is in – for example, are you trying to detect an early stage infestation or an established one?
+The information you request from the laboratory, and what you do with the results will vary depending on what situation the field is in, for example, are you trying to detect an early-stage infestation or an established one?

 The AHDB has produced an excellent guide to sampling and analysis.

-In higher pressure situations, a conventional nematicide applied at full-rate typically produces a greater yield response than that of Velum applied on its own.
-So in those situations, we would recommend using full rate Velum plus a half rate of a granular nematicide.
-In our trials, the programme has been robust, consistent and on average at least as effective as full rate granules used alone for yield protection.
+In such situations, the advice is to apply Velum Prime at the full rate in sequence with a granular nematicide at half-rate.
+In our trials, the programme has been robust, consistent and, on average, at least as effective as full rate granules used alone for yield protection.